Iacob-Alexandru-Andrei/torchtitan/torchtitan/experiments/fl/README.md

 The integration consists of three main components:

 1.  **Dataloader (`dataloader/`)**: Contains the `MosaicParallelAwareDataloader`, a wrapper around Mosaic's `StreamingTextDataset` that adds support for TorchTitan's distributed training and checkpointing.
 It also includes a `build_mosaic_dataloader` factory function to construct the dataloader from a configuration.
+The builder supports both IID sampling (the default) and configurable non-IID sampling across data-parallel workers.

 2.  **Configuration (`configs/`)**: Includes `MosaicJobConfig`, a custom configuration class that inherits from `JobConfig` and adds fields for Mosaic-specific settings.
 This provides a clean separation of concerns and makes the integration more modular.
 An example configuration file, `mosaic_job.toml`, demonstrates how to set up a training job.